Diffusion Models for Open-Vocabulary Segmentation: Experiments

 \subsection{In-the-wild}

-In \cref{fig:in_the_wild}, we investigate \NAME{} on in-the-wild images containing simple and complex backgrounds.
-We compare with TCL which uses PAMR.
-In the first three images, both methods correctly detect the objects identified by the queries.
-TCL however misses parts of the objects, such as most of the person, and parts of animal bodies.
+In \cref{fig:in_the_wild}, we investigate \NAME{} on chal lenging in-the-wild images with simple and complex backgrounds.
+We compare with TCL+PAMR.
+In the first three images, both methods correctly detect the objects identified by the queries. \NAME{} has small false positive "corgi" patches.
+TCL however misses large parts of the objects, such as most of the person, and parts of animal bodies.
 The distinction between the house and the bridge in the second image is also better with \NAME{}.
-We note that our segmentations sometimes have halos around objects.
-This is caused by the upscaling of the low-resolution feature extractor (SD in this case).
-The last two images contain difficult scenarios where both approaches struggle.
+We also note that our segmentations sometimes have halos around objects.
+This is caused by upscaling the low-resolution feature extractor (SD in this case).
+The last two images contain challenging scenarios where both approaches struggle.
 The fourth image only contains similar objects of the same type.
 Both methods incorrectly identify plain donuts as either of the specified queries. \NAME{} however correctly identifies chocolate donuts with varied sprinkles and separates all donuts from the background.
 In the final picture, the query ``red car'' is added, although no such object is present.
 The extra query causes TCL to incorrectly identify parts of the red bus as a car.
 Both methods incorrectly segment the gray car in the distance.
 However, overall, our method is more robust and delineates objects better despite the lack of specialized training or post-processing.